0mBudsMann/GameSense-Adobe/main_function.md

 The **Badminton Game Analyzer** utilizes several user-defined functions and classes to perform its analysis:

-- **`PlayerTracker`**: Handles player detection and tracking in singles matches.
+- **`PlayerTracker`**: Handles player detection and tracking in singles matches using custom YOLOv8m model.
 This class identifies players, tracks their movements, and captures data on their positions and actions throughout the match.

     For more information on the `PlayerTracker`, refer to the [PlayerTracker](trackers/README.md/#playertracker)

-- **`Doubles_Tracking`**: Similar to `PlayerTracker`, but tailored for doubles matches.
+- **`Doubles_Tracking`**: Similar to `PlayerTracker`, but tailored for doubles matches using custom YOLOv8m model.
 It manages the tracking of all four players, providing insights into their movements, positions, and interactions on the court.

     For more information on the `Doubles_Tracking`, refer to the [Doubles_Tracking](trackers/README.md/#doubles_tracking)

-- **`real_time_detection_and_tracking`**: Manages the detection and tracking of the shuttlecock, updates the match score, tracks penalties, and generates real-time commentary.
+- **`real_time_detection_and_tracking`**: Manages the detection and tracking of the shuttlecock using custom YOLOv8m model, updates the match score, tracks penalties, and generates real-time commentary.
 It processes video frames in real-time to accurately annotate shuttlecock positions, match events, and provide live commentary on the game's progress.

     For more information on the `real_time_detection_and_tracking`, refer to the [real_time_detection_and_tracking](trackers/README.md/#real_time_detection_and_tracking)

-- **`CourtDetect`**: Detects and visualizes court boundaries.
+- **`CourtDetect`**: Detects and visualizes court boundaries using custom RCNN model.
 This class processes video frames to identify the edges and boundaries of the court, which are essential for accurate game analysis.

     For more information on the `CourtDetect`, refer to the [CourtDetect](models/court_and_net_detection/src/models/README.md/#courtdetect)

-- **`NetDetect`**: Identifies the net within the video frames.
+- **`NetDetect`**: Identifies the net within the video frames using custom RCNN model.
 It works in conjunction with `CourtDetect` to provide a complete view of the court setup.

     For more information on the `NetDetect`, refer to the [NetDetect](models/court_and_net_detection/src/models/README.md/#netdetect)